Christmas Customs

 Good King Wenceslas

-Wenceslas was still a Christian after this and learnt to read and write, something that was unusual for even a King in those days!
+Wenceslas was still a Christian after this and learned to read and write, something which was unusual for even a King/Duke in those days!
 He had local Bishops smuggled in at night to teach him the Bible.
-When he reached 18, Wenceslas took control of his kingdom as soon as he could and banished his mother and her pagan followers from his castle.
-Wenceslas put in a good education system and a successful law and order system, so the parts of the carol story about him being a kind King are certainly true!
+When he reached 18, Wenceslas took control of his dukedom.
+He then defended Bohemia from a couple of invasions by Dukes of neighboring regions and legend says that he banished his mother and her pre-Christian/pagan followers from his castle.

-Sing along to Good King Wenceslas!
+Sing along to Good King Wenceslas! (on a different site)

 ALL: